Choose the measure unit in which display the data:

 Description of material

-The structure and composition of AN4 offer an excellent resistance to several corrosive aggressive media.
-AN4 is suitable for fabrication of many products such as flanges, valves, bolting, pump shafts, chains, fittings, food /beverages industry equipment, parts working in corrosive environments such as pulp and paper chemical processing, handling acid, pharmaceutical and medical devices, oil production systems, petrochemical industries and several marine and seawater applications.
+The structure and composition of AN4 offers an excellent resistance to several corrosive aggressive media.
+AN4 is suitable for the fabrication of many products such as flanges, valves, bolting, pump shafts, chains, fittings, food /beverages industry equipment, parts working in corrosive environments such as pulp and paper chemical processing, handling acid, pharmaceutical and medical devices, oil production systems, petrochemical industries and several marine and seawater applications.

 AN4 has better corrosion resistance performances than the most popular austenitic steels.
 It is resistant to chemical environments such as sulphuric acid within certain concentrations, a number of organic chemicals and inorganic compounds, atmospheric corrosion, marine and seawater applications, and sterilizing solutions.
 In sea water, this grade is more resistant to uniform corrosion providing a very high resistance to Chloride-induced stress corrosion cracking as well as outstanding pitting, crevice and intergranular corrosion resistance.
 This is due to respectively, to its low carbon content, a particular chemical balance of Chromium and Molybdenum and a high Nickel content.

 AN4 can fabricated by cold working operations such as cold drawing and bending, but should only be used for a moderate amount of cold heading, because its chemical balance does not allow it to obtain a soft strain hardened structure after cold deformation, as is typical of standard 300 austenitic groups.
 In any case, cold processes should be carried out in the annealed condition, avoiding high levels of cold working, applying an intermediate annealing if necessary.
 However, after cold working, this grade should be annealed depending on final use.
 Cold working doesn’t increase its magnetic permeability as much, compared to type 316 and similar steels.